 The Tomb of Joseph of Arimathea

 West of the Aedicule, you’ll find a door leading to the Chapel of Joseph of Arimathea.
-What’s interesting here are the ancient niche tombs that you can see there.
-There’s a small opening in the wall and you can peek inside with a flashlight.
-They are typical of Jewish burial in the Second Temple period.
+What’s interesting here are the ancient niche tombs.
+There’s a small opening in the wall, and you can peek inside with a flashlight.
+They are typical of Jewish burials in the Second Temple period.
 According to a new tradition, these are the tombs of Joseph of Arimathea and Nicodemus.
 Both helped prepare Jesus for burial.
 Joseph of Arimathea gave him his tomb; Nicodemus brought a large mixture of myrrh and aloes to make it a royal burial.

 Jewish people never buried their dead within the walls.
 That is why these niche tombs are important.
 They prove this area was outside the city walls sometime during the Second Temple period.
 So, it is one of the archeological proofs that this could be the place of Jesus’ crucifixion.

 “The Center of the World” – the Catholicon